erikabp123/ClassicAddonManager/Readme.md

 # Classic Wow Addon Manager

-This is a WIP addon manager for classic wow which manages addons allowing  for easy updates from projects stored on Curseforge and Github.
+This is a WIP addon manager for classic wow which manages addons allowing  for easy updates from projects stored on Curseforge, Github and WowInterface.
 THIS IS ONLY FOR WINDOWS!

 ## Getting Started

 This section will explain how to setup the program.

-For a video explaining everything:
+For a video explaining everything (quite a bit outdated now):

 https://www.youtube.com/watch?v=06WbVES4ZuU